annyhe/chat-app/READme.md

 - socket.io and express setup based on https://itnext.io/build-a-group-chat-app-in-30-lines-using-node-js-15bfe7a2417b

 TODO
+Refactor database to 2 tables:
+1. Users: ID, username text, avatar text
+2. Messages: ID, ID of username, message text
+- sticky footer, move component outside of chat
 - @picCat: on the other side, should not have the blue background
-- sticky footer, move component outside of chat
-- change 'username joined the chat' to **You** joined the
-- add URL column for avatar on sqlite table
 - specific users and avatars for quoteBot, jokeBot, and picBot
 - add screenshots to READme
 - add API, UI tests